LuciCMD/AICoverGen/README.md

 ### Install Git and Python

 Follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install Git on your computer.
 Also follow this [guide](https://www.anaconda.com/download/success/) to install Anaconda if you haven't already.
 Use the Create_VENV.bat to install a VENV of Python 3.9 and all required packages.
+You can also install Python 3.9 alone if you prefer, follow the steps [here](#clone-aicovergen-repository) if you choose to do so.

 ### Install ffmpeg